 Yan and yoan are the Thai and Khmer pronunciations of the Sanskrit term yantra, a form of mystical diagram utilized in Dharmic faiths.
 Sak is the word for tattoo in Thai and Khmer.

 Buddhist Tattoo And Meaning

-Buddhist tattoos give positive value to life.
+Buddhist body art imparts a positive meaning to life.